Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Introduction and Main Results

 \subsection{Article Structure}

 This article is organized as follows: In Section \ref{sec:ProofOfMain}, we prove our main results, Theorems \ref{thm:GeneralGaussEstimate}, \ref{thm:FiniteSupport}, and \ref{thm:LLT}; these proofs make use of two key lemmas which we take up in Section \ref{sec:Key}.
-In Section \ref{sec:Technical}, we prove Proposition \ref{prop:LambdaLowerBound} and establish several technical estimates used in the subsequent section.
+In Section \ref{sec:Technical}, we establish several technical estimates used in the subsequent section.
 In Section \ref{sec:Key}, we prove the main technical estimates used in the proofs of our main theorems.
-These estimates are ``complex" in nature, making essential use of the holomorphicity of $\widehat{\phi}$ for $\phi\in\mathcal{H}_d^*$.
-In Section \ref{sec:Examples}, we revisit an example from \cite{RSC17} that our results here substantially improve upon.
-We also address a technical detail (a proof that $\lambda_1=1/2$) used in the preceding example.
-The appendix is split into three subsections focusing, respectively, on the proof of Proposition \ref{prop:PosHomAreSemiElliptic}, asymptotics of positive-homogeneous functions, and the notion of subhomogeneity.
+These estimates are ``complex" in nature, making essential use of the holomorphy of $\widehat{\phi}$ for $\phi\in\mathcal{H}_d^*$.
+In Section \ref{sec:Examples}, we revisit three examples from \cite{RSC17} that our results here substantially improve upon.
+The appendix is split into three subsections focusing, respectively, on the proofs of Propositions \ref{prop:PosHomAreSemiElliptic} and \ref{prop:QLmbdOpIsIndependentOfA}, asymptotics of positive-homogeneous functions, and the useful notion of subhomogeneity.